spatie/myray.app/docs/php/vanilla-php/automatically-remove-ray-calls.md

 ---
-title: Removing Ray calls
+title: Automatically remove Ray calls
+menuTitle: Remove Ray calls
 weight: 8
 ---

-# Automatically remove Ray calls

 To avoid shipping your code with some `ray()` calls in it you can automate the removal of all `ray()` calls in your codebase.